Our Leadership “Herd”

 As hard as I tried to memorize the correct body positioning to complete a successful dressage movement, or how to ask a horse for a certain maneuver, it simply wasn’t working for me.
 I needed to understand more about how to get my mind and body in time with the horse’s feet so that they could get in time with my body and my thoughts.
 That’s when I finally discovered the teachings of Tom and Bill Dorrance and Ray Hunt.

-Over the last decade I have enrolled in a variety of clinics studying the methods of Joe Wolter, Bryan Neubert, Buck Brannaman, Jim Anderson, Peggy Cummings of Connected Riding and Anna Blake.
+Over the last decade I have enrolled in a variety of clinics studying the methods of Clay Wright, Joe Wolter, Bryan Neubert, Buck Brannaman, Jim Anderson, Peggy Cummings of Connected Riding and Anna Blake.
 Each of these well know clinicians offer a better understanding of the mind, body and spirit of the horse, and thus helped me begin to understand and learn a deeper sense of the mind and spirit of the horse.

 As a trainer, I love to teach, problem-solve, and help the student, client, and horse learn how to learn.
 My goal is to help establish better connections with the human and the horse through teaching patience and understanding the needs of both.